anders-w-rasmussen/crispr_decryptr/README.md

 # Installing

-CRISPR-Decryptr requires Python 3.6 to install, and wget to collect data off of the web (https://www.gnu.org/software/wget/).
-The code is not written for Window's Machines.
-If you have both of these, just type the following command in terminal or command line:

 ```bash
 pip install git+https://github.com/anders-w-rasmussen/crispr_decryptr
 ```

+Please note that CRISPR-Decryptr requires Python 3.6.
+It also requires wget to collect data off of the web (https://www.gnu.org/software/wget/).
+The code is not intended for Window's Machines, and was written and tested on macOS (Mojave).

 # The Method